anishrana2001/Openshift/RHCE/V-9.0/07 Role_manual.md

 ## Solution:

-### For the lab environment, you need to upgrade the ansible.
+### For the webserver environment, you need to upgrade the ansible.
 ```
 pip install --user --upgrade ansible
 ```